appbead/webkit-wiki/Building-QtWebKit-on-Linux.md

     mkdir -p WebKitBuild/Release
     cd WebKitBuild/Release
     cmake -DPORT=Qt -DCMAKE_BUILD_TYPE=Release ../..
+    make -jN # Replace N with number of your CPU cores

 If you are not using system-wide installation of Qt, you should add `-DCMAKE_PREFIX_PATH=/path/to your/Qt` to cmake arguments, e.g.